phildc/100-days-of-code/log.md

 ### Day 18: January 4, 2020

 **Today's Progress:** Continued with Chapter 3 - Text and Typography.
-Read Semantic Markup and started reading the Styling Text-Based Elements.
+Read Semantic Markup and started reading Styling Text-Based Elements.

 **Thoughts:** Not much covered today as I spent most of the time going through W3Schools exercises, and didn't get much sleep last night so my head not really in the game today.
 Fresh start tomorrow after a good night's sleep.